 • Regular reviews to assess your progress and adjust our strategies where needed

-If there’s one quick way to summarize what all this helps you do, it’s making a habit of zooming out to see the big picture, and then zooming back in again to connect what you discovered by taking that longer view with what you’re doing right now today and this week.
+If there’s one quick way to summarize what all this helps you do, it’s making a habit of zooming out to see the big picture, and then zooming back in again—to connect what you discovered when you took that longer view with what you’re doing right now today and this week.
 Without the skill and habit of joining the dots between what’s happening now and what you want to be happening in 1 year or 10 years from now, those futures of yours are unlikely to be nearly as wonderful as they could be.
-(If you want to read more on zooming out, I’ve explored its importance to recovery from an eating disorder in this blog post.)
-Everyday busyness and stress are great at preventing this cognitive flexibility and connectedness from developing, and one of my main roles as your coach is, as I see it, to help you become expert at it.
-This kind of expertise will keep bringing you rewards your whole life.
+(If you want to read more on zooming out, I’ve explored its importance to recovery from an eating disorder in this blog post.
+Lots of the principles generalize beyond that context.)
+Everyday busyness and stress are great at preventing this cognitive flexibility and connectedness from developing, and one of my roles as your coach is often to help you become expert at it.
+This kind of expertise will bring you confidence, calm, and happiness for the rest of your life.

 What makes this different?

 I’ve had various forms of therapy, counselling, and coaching myself over the years.
 When I compare the processes involved in those forms of support with what I now offer to others, there are clear contrasts.
-Many of them revolve aroundc how it feels to have a regular session with no follow-up versus regular sessions plus all the extras that make up the coaching programmes I offer.
-As noted above, these include phone calls, email updates, and/or check-ins with shared docs or a habit tracking app.
-If, as inevitably happens sometimes, plans get derailed or don’t work as intended from the outset, any of these can make the difference between solving the problem efficiently versus wasting days trying and failing—or just giving up.
+Many of the differences revolve around how it feels to have a regular session with no contact in between versus regular sessions plus all the extras that make up the coaching programs I offer.
+As I’ve outlined above, these include phone calls, email updates, and/or check-ins with shared docs (journals, planning/tracking spreadsheets, etc.) or a habit tracking app.
+If, as inevitably happens sometimes, plans get derailed or don’t work as intended from the outset, any of these ways of being in touch can make the difference between solving the problem efficiently versus wasting days or weeks trying and failing—or just giving up.

 All these options are negotiable, though it’s rare that no between-session contact seems called for.
 But the one add-on that isn’t negotiable is the session recap email.
 When I think about all the support I’ve had in the past or have now, this is the difference I find most striking.
-With one excellent therapist I saw for relationship difficulties (now no longer practising, else I’d link to him here), he sent brief recaps including points covered and action points, and I found these extremely helpful but also not nearly as detailed as I’d have liked.
+With one excellent therapist I saw for relationship difficulties, he sent brief recaps including points covered and action points, and I found these extremely helpful but also not nearly as detailed as I’d have liked.
 With everyone else, there’s been nothing by way of follow-up after our sessions, and a session never ends without me wishing there were.
 I’ve been grateful, ever since becoming a coach myself, to have got so good at high-speed note-taking, because I now take notes myself from the other side too, and type them up later as an aid to reflection and planning.
-But it’s hard, making notes when the conversation is personal and emotional; I find my handwriting is much messier and the amount I managed to capture much sketchier when taking notes on my own process than on someone else’s.
+These personal experiences fed into my inclusion of the session summary as a standard element in my work as a coach.

-I’ve occasionally tried giving coaching sessions without sending a summary afterwards, and it just doesn’t work.
+I’ve occasionally tried coaching without session summaries, and it just doesn’t seem to work as well.
 These are what I think are the main reasons why:

-1. A post-session summary means you and I both know exactly a) what you are going to do until next session and b) why.
-Without this, I find, it’s extremely unlikely that you’ll actually do it—and doing is what counts when it comes to making all meaningful life change.
+1. A post-session summary means that you and I both know exactly a) what you are going to do until next session and b) why.
+Without this, I find, it’s much less likely that you’ll actually do it—and doing is generally what counts when it comes to achieving meaningful life change.
+For more on why I think this, you can read my blog post on “How to bridge the insight/action gap”.

 2. It’s a way for us to quickly identify any misunderstandings that have crept in, whether as regards the immediate plan or any broader aspects of context or justification.